ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 * Adjust the settings so that Anki will give you 11 new cards per day.
 You can be done in around 182 days!
 * Install the [MIA Japanese](https://ankiweb.net/shared/info/278530045) addon, which will help with pitch accent (read [this](https://massimmersionapproach.com/table-of-contents/anki/mia-japanese-addon/#mass-generation) for more information)

+#### Christian-specific Japanese

+Not only is it important to learn common Japanese vocab, you should also learn Christian vocab.
+This is essential for worshipping, praying, reading the Bible, and sharing the Gospel--all in Japanese!

+OMF has compiled helpful language resources on [this page](https://omf.org/asia/japan/resources/japanese-language/).
+They have resources for learning Christian terminology that are particularly useful for missionaries.

 ## Stage 2 | Immersion (Intermediate)

 By now, you have taken *at least* 6 months to build your Japanese language foundation.
 This is a great milestone: well done!
 The first stage was all about studying, memorising, and cramming.
 The next stage becomes more personal, as you explore native Japanese content and speak with native speakers.